GCSE Results Day 2023: What to Expect

 Collecting your GCSE results will be one of the biggest days of your life so far.
 So it's ok to be a bit nervous.

 But don't worry.
 Your school will make collecting your GCSE results as pain-free as possible.
 And if you don't get the grades you were hoping for, all is not lost!
+There are many paths to success in life.

 Firstly, check with your school what time you need to arrive.
 The best way to find out is by checking your school's website or by giving them a call.
 Some schools do it in the mornings, others in the afternoons.